nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

 Composite request this is part of.
-The element in the Identifier data type that **MUST** be populated when a groupIdentifier is populated is identifier.value.
+The element in the Identifier data type that **MUST** be populated when a groupIdentifier is populated is `identifier.value`.

 All repeat prescribed and repeat dispensed medications **MUST** have a group identifier that is populated for the ‘plan’ and all ‘orders’ relating to them.